kimseonsaengnim/kimseonsaengnim/README.md

-# Hello, it's me!
-I'm the problem. lol
+# Passionate Data Scientist in the Making

 ### Hi there 👋